Piedmont Regional Science Fair

 Please register so we can add you to our email information distribution list.
 Register here

-Please register your schools projects in addition to sending in all required forms and payment by downloading this spreadsheet and providing the required information and email it to email@example.com.
+You should receive instructions via email from firstname.lastname@example.org to register your schools projects in addition to sending in all required forms and payment.

 Orientation and planning meetings are planned for September throughout the Fair district to help teachers prepare for the fair.
 Please check the home page for updates.